-Traction is grip on different surfaces.
+Traction is the grip on different surfaces.
 The Newton Kismet has good traction, mainly due to its outsole.
 The SHARC material is a key contributor here once again, designed to maximize grip on running surfaces even in watery conditions where it can sometimes be more difficult to run.
-The outsole also features lugs that contribute to this as well, by adding extra grip of their own.
-Overall, traction should be solid on most terrains, however it will do best on road surfaces.
+The outsole also features lugs that contribute to this as well, by adding an extra grip of their own.
+Overall, traction should be solid on most terrains, however, it will do best on road surfaces.

 A useful feature that helps mitigate bad twists and potential strains, and also is critical in facilitating good movement is flexibility.
 The flexibility of the Kismet is fairly good thanks to the upper.
 The upper tends to play a big role in the flexibility due to its position in the shoe.
 The upper helps in the Kismet because of its upper being mesh.
 The mesh allows for good movement due to its woven nature.
 The midsole also contributes to the flexibility thanks to its EVA again, which is a fairly flexible material.
 Overall, the flexibility of the Kismet is pretty decent.

 of a shoe describes how well it supports every step while running.
 The main source of stability comes from the upper and the midsole of the Kismet.
 The upper adds through its synthetic overlay which provides support from above, by firmly securing the feet.
-This helps stabilize the foot while running and prevent accidental spills.
+This helps to stabilize the foot while running and prevent accidental spills.
 The midsole contributes through its bridge, which is designed to provide a smoother and more stable ride by its redistribution of energy.

 Drop of a shoe is the size of the heel essentially.
 The Kismet has a drop of 5 mm.
 This is actually fairly low for a shoe of this type.
 Newton tends to offer lower drops, and this holds true here too as well.
 For those who prefer a more minimalistic feel, the Kismet will feel perfect.

-Super High Abrasion Rubber Compound
+Super-High Abrasion Rubber Compound